PlatformAwareProgramming/CloudClusters.jl/README.md

 ## Multiple clusters

-The user can create as many cluster contracts as necessary, as well as as many clusters from them.
+The users can freely create cluster contracts they need, and more than a single cluster from each contract.
 For example, the following code creates a second cluster contract, named ```my_second_cluster_contract```, asking for a cluster of eight VM instances equipped with GPUs of NVIDIA Turing architecture having at least 16GB of memory.
 Then, it creates two clusters from ```my_second_cluster_contract```.

 ```julia